 I’ve got a slew of time-tested (read: ridiculously superstitious) methods for bringing on a good winter.
 Trust me.
-Among them (I won’t let you in on all my secrets) are flushing ice cubes down the toilet, sleeping with my pajamas inside out and screaming snow into the freezer on a daily basis.
+Among them (I won’t let you in on all my secrets) are flushing ice cubes down the toilet, sleeping with my pyjamas inside out and screaming snow into the freezer on a daily basis.

 The latter tends to startle my roommates, which is an added bonus on top of the reassurance that I’m fulfilling my duties of stirring up the winter stoke.